 These empathy-deficient individuals lack the ability to feel empathy like other people do.
 One really has to beware of these people and know how to protect oneself against them.
 They are incapable of love and can callously use people for their own advantage.

 When my mother was dying I strove to do everything possible to make things better.
 I believed that my loving care would save her.
 Unfortunately, she died despite my best efforts.
 However, hyper-empathy became my default program.
 I just could not bear to see anyone hurting and would jump to be of service.

 I realized quite late that indiscriminate caring is not the best thing.
 It damaged my relationships and me.
 I became the dependable one who people shat upon.
-As time went by and my needs being ignored I grew bitter and angry.
+As time went by and my needs were ignored I grew bitter and angry.
 I hated anyone making demands on me and this affected my mothering in many ways.
 I was unable to be the empathetic caring mother I thought I would be.